-4. Build hype to make higher impact
+4. Build hype to make a higher impact

 A good tactic I have seen for many digital brand owners is to build a landing page for their product even before work has begun to create it (Think of this as a basic “coming soon” page).
 They then begin marketing the product with social media, ad placement, word of mouth, etc…

-This strategy may seem kind of cruel to the user but in reality it’s a great way to validate once again if your idea is a good one.
+This strategy may seem kind of cruel to the user but in reality, it's a great way to validate once again if your idea is a good one.
 Many landing pages will feature a bit about the product, who or what is behind the product and an email opt-in form for those who would like to be notified when the digital brand is launched.

-If the opt-in the ratio is high, you can bet your chances of a successful launch are high.
+If the opt-in ratio is high, you can bet your chances of a successful launch are high.
 If they are low you might consider abandoning the idea and working towards a new goal to save time and resources.